Breaking changes in Commerce 11

 - The ILinksRepository interface has been obsoleted; use IRelationRepository and IAssociationRepository instead.

-Improved API for payments in the order system
+Improved API for payments in order system

 The ProcessPayment method in the IPaymentProcessor and IPaymentPlugin interfaces returns more information for supporting redirect payments (such as PayPal, DIBS and DataCash).
 The returned information is wrapped in an object of type PaymentProcessingResult, which contains a flag indicating whether the payment processing is successful, and displays a message during processing, and a redirect URL.